seewoo5/seewoo5.github.io/_posts/2026-09-12-openai-sphere-packing-digest-part2.md

           0 < (plusSaddleProfile ε ((d : ℝ) / 2) r).re := by ...
 ```

 The last theorem handles $r=0$ using `saddleOriginValue_pos`.
-Compared with Lemma 4.10 in Part 1, it uses the larger cutoff $N=\lceil20\log\lambda\rceil$ and states the positivity consequence rather than the full uniform relative asymptotic.

-Combining this with the saddle-radius argument completes the signs required by the LP construction.
-The final interface keeps only weak inequalities, which are sufficient for admissibility.
+Combining this with the critical point argument completes the signs required by the LP construction.

 ```lean
 -- For small ε and large d: f₊ ≥ 0 everywhere, and f₋ ≤ 0 for ‖x‖ ≥ Rε,d.